-The remaining \$13,400 in civil penalties was assessed in 40 cases with each civil penalty being less than \$5,000.
-The trend is the same for the seven years shown in the chart.
-Overall during this seven year period, approximately 88% of the total amount of civil penalties were assessed in just 16 % of the civil penalty cases.
-These large assessments are mainly due to two (2) reasons: the large amount of civil penalties assessed in cases where the candidate or organization did not respond to the Registry's attempts to allow them to explain what caused their violation of the campaign finance statutes and repeat offenders.
+In 2018, approximately 92% of the total civil penalty assessments were assessed in just 52% of the civil penalty cases for late and failure to file campaign financial disclosure reports.
+As can be seen in the chart on the previous page this is similar to previous years.
+These large assessments are mainly due to two (2) reasons: cases where candidates or PACs did not file a required report and failed to respond to the Registry's attempts to allow them to explain what caused their violation of the campaign finance statutes and repeat offenders.